 About Lewa Safari Camp

-Lewa Safari Camp is one of five permanent places to stay on the 250km² Lewa Conservancy, and though it is ...
+Lewa Safari Camp is one of five permanent properties on the 250km² Lewa Conservancy, and though it is run ...

-... run by a well-known safari outfit, it is the only one that is owned by the conservancy itself.
-Profits are all ploughed back into conservation and the surrounding communities.
-Comfortable tented rooms add to the overall feel-good factor.
+... by a well-known safari outfit, it is the only one that is owned by the conservancy itself.
+All profits are directly reinvested into Lewa's conservation and the surrounding communities.
+Traditional tented rooms provide comfort at the sociable, friendly camp where guests can enjoy a range of safari and cultural activities.

 Our view